-9 UN's Global Compact Principles, International Labor Organization's (ILO) Conventions, OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights (UNGPs).
+10 UN's Global Compact Principles, International Labor Organization's (ILO) Conventions, OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights (UNGPs).

-10 At end of 2023, 85% of eligible assets (i.e., traditional and real assets) applies all our sectoral exclusion policies.
+11 At end of 2024, 85% of eligible AuM (i.e., traditional and alternative assets) applies all our RI sectorial exclusion policies.
 The remaining 15% comprise strategies which are out of scope of the policy for technical reasons (see below), client opt-outs and exemptions.
-Our sectoral and normative exclusion policies apply to all direct product investments under AXA IM's management, excluding - for technical reasons - funds of funds composed of funds which are not under the management of AXA IM, index funds, funds of hedge funds, nor tenants in real estate portfolios.
-They apply to AXA IM and all its affiliates worldwide, to joint ventures where AXA IM's stake is 50% or higher, and to funds for which the management is delegated to one of our joint ventures.
-Joint ventures (JVs) are excluded from this figure.
-Assets managed for AXA Group (i.e., €416bn assets at end of 2023) are also excluded from this calculation, as AXA Group applies its own Responsible Investment policies.
-This results in €331bn accounted third-party assets as of December 31st, 2023.
+Our sectorial and normative exclusion policies apply to all direct product investments under AXA IM's management, excluding - for technical reasons - funds of funds composed of funds which are not under the management of AXA IM, index funds, funds of hedge funds, nor tenants in real estate portfolios.
+They apply to AXA IM and all its affiliates worldwide, to Joint ventures (JVs) where AXA IM's stake is 50% or higher, and to funds for which the management is delegated to one of our JVs.
+JVs are excluded from this figure.
+Assets managed for AXA Group (i.e., €426bn AuM at end of 2024) are also excluded from this calculation, as AXA Group applies its own RI exclusion policies.
+This results in €373bn accounted third-party assets as of December 31st, 2024.